itkq/kinesis-streams-agent/README.md

 kinesis-agent-go
 ====
-Simple Amazon Kinesis Streams agent written in Go.
+Amazon Kinesis Streams agent written in Go.

 ## Description
-Collect logs based on `tail -F` and forward it to Amazon Kinesis Streams.
+Collect logs based on `tail -F` and send it to Amazon Kinesis Streams.

 ## Feature